User Manual

 SRC

 SRC is an acronym, standing for Sample Rate Conversion.
 A sample rate converter is an algorithm that changes the sampling rate of your music.
-BitPerfect will automatically downsample any tracks that cannot be played at their native sample rate if your selected output device will not support it.
+Many audiophiles believe upsampling can improve sound quality.
 This option controls which algorithm will be used for both upsampling and downsampling.
+In our opinion, any of the three SoX options are a better choice than Core Audio.

 Troubleshooting: N/A, there are no known cases where the choice of sample rate converter can cause a problem.